Senior Director of Soccer Development/ USL General Manager

 Brian Crookham joined the Rapids staff full-time in May of 2007.
-As Sr. Director of Soccer Development, he is responsible for all of the club’s programming related to player development.
-Crookham serves as the technical director for the club’s relationship with the Charlotte Independence (USL) and has direct oversight of the U23s, Academy and the Rapids adidas Alliance programming.
+As Sr. Director of Soccer Development and USL General Manager, he is responsible for all of the club’s programming related to player development.
+Crookham serves as the General Manager of the club’s affiliate Switchbacks FC (USL Championship) and has direct oversight of the Academy and the Rapids adidas Alliance programming.
 He also serves at the primary contact for the club’s international partnerships.

 Under his guidance, the club's Youth Development System has evolved into a fully-integrated player development structure where players have the ability to enter the club as a young player and pursue their dream of one day playing for the Rapids First Team through the MLS Homegrown Player program.